Add a Maven dependency

 From the context menu, select the Managed Dependency option that will show you the list of the dependencies that are defined in the

 dependencyManagementsection of your parent POM in a multi-module project.
-IntelliJ IDEA also shows the list of dependencies from the BOM files.
+Aqua also shows the list of dependencies from the BOM files.

 Select the desired dependency and click OK.
 The dependency is added to the POM.
 You don't need to specify the version on the dependency it will be taken from the